-FEMA Recommended Coastal Building Materials
+FEMA-Recommended Coastal Building Materials

 For homeowners, this can all be overwhelming.
-Faced with a large variety of products in different price ranges, it’s hard to know who to trust.
+Moreover, faced with a large variety of products in different price ranges, it’s hard to know who to trust.
 Thankfully FEMA has created a series of Fact Sheets titled the “Home Builders Guide to Coastal Construction” to inform builders and homeowners.
 One resource to help you pick the right materials for a Myrtle Beach area coastal home is the Coastal Building Materials Fact Sheet.
 This 6-page resource is easy-to-read and geared toward a general audience, so you don’t need to be a contractor to make sense of it.
 Below are some key takeaways from the document, but visit the FEMA website to view in full and access other related guides.

 BFE is an acronym you’ll see associated with a lot of materials.
 BFE means “Base Flood Elevation” and corresponds with the National Flood Insurance Program requirements that new construction or major improvements to flood zone buildings use materials resistant to flood damage.
 Below are flood-resistant materials by type for your beach home: